-Android OTA and firmware packages now come with a Payload.bin file that contains the individual image files of different partitions.
-In this tutorial, we will show you how to extract the Android OTA Payload.bin using the Payload Dumper tool to get the partition image files.
+Android OTA packages now come with a Payload.bin file that contains the individual image files of different firmware partitions.
+In this tutorial, we will show you how to extract the Android OTA Payload.bin file to get the firmware images.
+This could be done using the Payload Dumper Tool, either on a PC or on an Android device.

 What is a Payload.bin File?

 Google introduced the concept of A/B (Seamless) System Updates back with Android Oreo.
 Of course, the new update mechanism offers several benefits.
 For one, the updates are installed seamlessly without rebooting the phone into the recovery mode.
 Also, it drastically reduces post-OTA failures that could make the device unusable.
 XDA posted a detailed write-up on A/B partitions and how it affects the custom development scene.

 This new A/B update mechanism also introduced a new format for the Android OTA/Firmware update files.
 Earlier, these update files or packages came with partition images, which could easily be extracted and used for manual flashing.
 But now, these update packages come with a single ‘Payload.bin‘ file that contains the individual partition images.

 Using Payload Dumper Tool to Extract Payload.bin

 Extracting the firmware images from an Android OTA file could come in handy in various situations.
 For example, if you want to grab the stock boot image for installing Magisk and rooting your phone.
 Or, if you want to manually upgrade your phone to the latest software by flashing the firmware images via fastboot.